-Drafting or technical drawing is a universal language that uses pictures to communicate the thoughts and ideas of people who build or design things.
-Any student who is considering going on in any technological career should take at least one drafting course to give them a basic level of understanding of this important technological skill.
-It is used in animation, architecture, commercial art, engineering, graphic communication, industrial design, interior design, landscape design, and by all kinds of technicians and trades people.
+Drafting or technical drawing is a universal language that uses pictures to communicate the thoughts and ideas of individuals who build and designs.
+Any student who is considering going into a technical career should take at least one drafting course to give them an understanding of this important technological skill.
+It is used in animation, architecture, commercial art, engineering, graphic communication, industrial design, interior design, landscape design, and by all technicians and trades workers (Red Seal).

 Technical Studies – Technical Education 9 & 10: Drafting and Design